FACT SHEET: Lyons Board of Trustees decisions and housing recovery funding

-At the May 5 Lyons Board of Trustees meeting, the board passed two resolutions authorizing applications for grants that could fund early phases of the replacement housing process, and the board directed town staff and the volunteer Housing Recovery Task Force (HRTF) about next steps for housing recovery.
+At a May 5, 2014, Lyons Board of Trustees meeting, the board passed two resolutions authorizing applications for grants for funding early phases of the replacement housing process, and the board directed town staff and the volunteer Housing Recovery Task Force (HRTF) about next steps for housing recovery.

-As a prerequisite for the Town of Lyons requesting the $2.4 million for the first round of the CDBG-DR funds, the town needed to have parcels under control.
+As a prerequisite for the Town of Lyons requesting the first round of the CDBG-DR funds, the town needed to have parcels under control.
 After the grants are distributed, whatever amount Lyons is granted for housing recovery must be spent within 2 years, or it is lost.
-The board directed the town staff to hire a team of professional consultants to conduct the necessary detailed pre-development analysis of parcels.
+The board directed the town staff to hire a Housing Project Manager and professional consultants to conduct the necessary detailed pre-development analysis of parcels.
 The trustees voted to select parcels for the analysis that are currently owned by the town, focusing on the current dog park, the parcel south of the dog park, and other parts of Bohn Park that are not in the floodplain.
 The St. Vrain Valley School District-owned parcel where the ball fields are currently located was also listed as a possibility for a swap with other town-owned parcels.
-Several trustees expressed the need to have all of these parcels included in the analysis from the hired consultant team, in order to find the best options for locations of possible replacement housing with minimal impacts on surrounding neighborhoods, also considering road access.
+Several trustees expressed the need to have all of these parcels included in the analysis, in order to find the best options for locations of possible replacement housing with minimal impacts on surrounding neighborhoods, also considering road access.

-The HRTF has been working for the last five months to identify potential properties that could be redeveloped as replacement housing with the goal of providing all pre-flood Lyons residents with viable housing options within the town limits.
+The HRTF began working in December 2013 to identify potential properties that could be redeveloped as replacement housing with the goal of providing all pre-flood Lyons residents with viable housing options within the town limits.
 Because of the income levels of many of the hardest-hit areas, the Boulder County Housing Authority has been assisting the HRTF in parcel analysis, planning questions, and a housing needs survey.
 The HRTF held an open house in March and also held panel discussions in April with area private sector and public sector housing experts.

-The previous board (before April's election) assigned the following two objectives from the Lyons Recovery Action Plan to the HRTF as responsible party:
+The previous board (before the April 2014 election) assigned the following two objectives from the Lyons Recovery Action Plan to the HRTF as responsible party:

 HOU 1.3.1: Encourage the development/construction of housing that is affordable by: a) virtue of the lot size, regulatory incentives, construction methodology and material usage, density; b) the use of financial subsidies and volunteer organizations.
 (The board also assigned the following key partners to assist the HRTF: PCDC and Lyons Volunteers.)